NisalG/laravel-crud-api-be/README.md

     - **How SOLID principles were implemented in the Advance CRUD BE:**

-        Note:
+        - **Single Responsibility Principle (SRP) implementation:**

+            **1. PostResource:** `app\Http\Resources\PostResource.php` to handle response formatting in a seperate class.

+            **2. CreateUserRequest:** `app\Http\Requests\CreateUserRequest.php` to handle request validation in a seperate class.

+            **3. PostValidatorService:** `app\Services\PostValidatorService.php` to handle validation in a seperate class.

+            **4. Using Repository Design Pattern:**
-        The **Repository Design Pattern** is used to abstract the data access layer of an application.
+            - Note: The **Repository Design Pattern** is used to abstract the data access layer of an application.
 It acts as a mediator between the domain and data mapping layers, such as a database or an API, providing a consistent and organized way to access, manipulate, and retrieve data.
 It abstracts the data access logic for the `Post` & `Category` entities in here.
             - **PostRepositoryInterface:** Defines the contract for post-related operations.
+This interface ensures that each repository has a single responsibility related to handling `Post` entities.
+It separates concerns by isolating the data access logic from other parts of the application.
             - **PostRepository:** Implements the interface, encapsulating the data access logic.
+This class implements the `PostRepositoryInterface`, handling all CRUD operations related to the `Post` model.
+It ensures that each class or module has one, and only one, reason to change.
             - **Service Provider:** Binds the interface to the concrete implementation, enabling dependency injection.
 So Laravel knows which class (e.g.: PostRepository) to instantiate when a certain interface (e.g.: PostRepositoryInterface) is injected.
             - **Controller & Models:** Uses the repository interface, adhering to the Dependency Inversion Principle.

-        1. **Single Responsibility Principle (SRP) implementation:**

-            - **PostRepositoryInterface:** This interface ensures that each repository has a single responsibility related to handling `Post` entities.
-It separates concerns by isolating the data access logic from other parts of the application.
-            - **PostRepository:** This class implements the `PostRepositoryInterface`, handling all CRUD operations related to the `Post` model.
-It ensures that each class or module has one, and only one, reason to change.

-        2. **Open/Closed Principle (OCP) implementation:**

-            The `PostRepositoryInterface` allows the `PostRepository` class to be open for extension but closed for modification.
-If additional behavior is required, you can extend or implement the interface in a new class without altering the existing `PostRepository` code.

-        3. **Liskov Substitution Principle (LSP) implementation:**

-            By using the `PostRepositoryInterface` in the `PostController`, any implementation of this interface (like `PostRepository`) can be substituted without altering the functionality of the controller.
-This adheres to the LSP, ensuring that derived classes can replace base classes without affecting the application's correctness.

-        4. **Interface Segregation Principle (ISP) implementation:**

-            The `PostRepositoryInterface` is designed to be focused on specific methods related to the `Post` model.
-This ensures that classes implementing this interface are not forced to implement methods they don't use.
-Although the interface in this case is quite broad, it can still be considered under ISP as it is not forcing unnecessary methods on unrelated classes.

-        5. **Dependency Inversion Principle (DIP) implementation:**

-            The `PostController` depends on the `PostRepositoryInterface` rather than a concrete class.
-This follows the DIP by ensuring that high-level modules (controllers) do not depend on low-level modules (concrete repositories), but both depend on abstractions (interfaces).

             - **File changes:**
                 - `Post` Entity
                     - Create the Interface `app/Contracts/PostRepositoryInterface.php`
                     - Create the Repository Implementation `app/Repositories/PostRepository.php`
                     - Changes to: `app\Providers\AppServiceProvider.php` >> `register()`
                     - Changes to: `app\Models\Post.php` to use PostRepositoryInterface
                     - Changes to: `app\Http\Controllers\Api\V2\PostController.php`

-            - `Category` Entity
+        - **Open/Closed Principle (OCP) implementation:**

+            **1. Using Repository Design Pattern:**
+            - **PostRepositoryInterface:** The `PostRepositoryInterface` allows the `PostRepository` class to be open for extension but closed for modification.
+If additional behavior is required, you can extend or implement the interface in a new class without altering the existing `PostRepository` code.

+            **2. Using Traits:**
+            - **Trait (`Likeable`):** This encapsulates the `like()` and `dislike()` methods, providing a reusable way to extend functionality to any model that needs it.
+            Models (`Post` and `Comment`): By using the Likeable trait, both models gain the ability to be "liked" or "disliked" without modifying their core logic, thus adhering to the Open-Closed Principle.
+            - Create trait in `app\Traits\Likeable.php`.
+Traits are reusable code blocks in PHP that can be included in multiple classes without inheritance.
+They provide a way to share common functionality between classes without creating a complex class hierarchy and without using multiple inheritance which is not supported by PHP.
-                - Create the Interface `app\Contracts\CategoryRepositoryInterface`
+            - Use the trait in `app\Models\Post.php` and `app\Models\Comment.php`
-                - Create the Repository Implementation `app/Repositories/CategoryRepository.php`
-                - Changes to: `app\Providers\AppServiceProvider.php` >> `register()`
-                - Changes to: `app\Models\Category.php` to use CategoryRepositoryInterface
-                - Changes to: `app\Http\Controllers\Api\V2\CategoryController.php`
+            - Sample Usage - e.g: add this in a controller action to easily like or dislike posts and comments:
+            ```
+                $post = Post::find(1);
+                $post->like();

+                $comment = Comment::find(1);
+                $comment->dislike();
+            ```

+        - **Liskov Substitution Principle (LSP) implementation:**

+            **1. Using Repository Design Pattern:**
+            By using the `PostRepositoryInterface` in the `PostController`, any implementation of this interface (like `PostRepository`) can be substituted without altering the functionality of the controller.
+This adheres to the LSP, ensuring that derived classes can replace base classes without affecting the application's correctness.

+            **2. Using an Abstract Class:**
+            Hypothetical usage: Author can click on two buttons in the React app UI and the buttons will send two Axios requests to below routes in `routes\api_v2.php:`

+            ```
+            Route::post('/subscribe/mailchimp', [AuthorController::class, 'subscribeToMailList'])->defaults('emailProvider', new MailChimp);
+            ```
+            ```
+            Route::post('/subscribe/sendgrid', [AuthorController::class, 'subscribeToMailList'])->defaults('emailProvider', new SendGrid);
+            ```

+            - Abstract Class in `app/Services/EmailProviders/EmailProvider.php`
+            - Concrete subclasses for MailChimp and SendGrid in `app\Services\EmailProviders\MailChimp.php` & `app\Services\EmailProviders\SendGrid.php`
+            - Method to accept any EmailProvider type, allowing for either MailChimp or SendGrid (or any future providers) to be used interchangeably: `app\Http\Controllers\Api\V2\AuthorController.php` >> `subscribeToMailList()`
+            - Model: `app\Models\Author.php`

+        - **Interface Segregation Principle (ISP) implementation:**

+            By segregating the interfaces for Post(`app\Repositories\PostRepository.php`) and Category(`app\Repositories\CategoryRepository.php`), you ensure that each controller only relies on the methods it actually needs, adhering to the Interface Segregation Principle.
+This approach makes your code more modular, easier to test, and more maintainable.
+			Each of the interfaces is designed to be focused on specific methods related to the `Post`/`Category` model.
+This ensures that classes implementing this interface are not forced to implement methods they don't use.
+Although the interface in this case is quite broad, it can still be considered under ISP as it is not forcing unnecessary methods on unrelated classes.

+        - **Dependency Inversion Principle (DIP) implementation:**

+            The `PostController` depends on the `PostRepositoryInterface` rather than the concrete `PostRepository` class.
+This follows the DIP by ensuring that high-level modules (controllers e.g: `PostController`) do not depend on low-level modules (concrete repositories e.g: `PostRepository`), but both depend on abstractions (interfaces e.g: `PostRepositoryInterface`).

 ---